East Toowoomba: Education

 Mater Dei Primary School is a Catholic primary (Prep–6) school for boys and girls at 53 Curzon Street.
 In 2018, the school had an enrolment of 438 students with 34 teachers (26 full-time equivalent) and 20 non-teaching staff (11 full-time equivalent).

 Toowoomba Grammar School is a private primary and secondary (Prep–12) school for boys at 24 Margaret Street.
 In 2018, the school had an enrolment of 1,176 students with 100 teachers (96 full-time equivalent) and 85 non-teaching staff (53 full-time equivalent).

 Fairholme College is a private primary and secondary (Prep–12) school for girls at 40 Wirra Wirra Street.
 In 2018, the school had an enrolment of 686 students with 68 teachers (62 full-time equivalent) and 56 non-teaching staff (36 full-time equivalent).

 Toowoomba Anglican School (formerly Toowoomba Anglican College and Preparatory School) is a private primary and secondary (Prep–12) school for boys and girls at 2 Campbell Street.
 In 2018, the school had an enrolment of 520 students with 46 teachers (38 full-time equivalent) and 35 non-teaching staff (24 full-time equivalent).

+There are no government secondary schools in East Toowoomba.
+The nearest government secondary schools are Toowoomba State High School in neighbouring Mount Lofty to the north and Centenary Heights State High School in Centenary Heights to the south.

 The suburb contains the main Bridge Street campus of Southern Queensland Institute of TAFE.